se-sic/coronet/README.md

     * The directedness of edges in an author network
     * [`TRUE`, *`FALSE`*]
 - `respect.temporal.order`
-    * Denotes whether the temporal order of activities shall be respected when constructing author networks (see also Section [Edge-construction algorithms in author networks](#edge-construction-algorithms-in-author-networks))
+    * Denotes whether the temporal order of activities shall be respected when constructing author networks (see also Section [Edge-construction algorithms for author networks](#edge-construction-algorithms-for-author-networks))
     * **Note**: If no value is specified explicitly by the user (i.e., `NA` is used), the value of `author.directed` is used for determining whether to respect the temporal order during edge construction.
+    * **Note**: This parameter has *no* effect on the construction of artifact networks and bipartite networks.
     * [`TRUE`, `FALSE`, *`NA`*]
 - `author.all.authors`
     * Denotes whether all available authors (from all analyses and data sources) shall be added to the network as a basis